 The Docker container system exploded onto the cloud computing scene just four years ago, but its impact since then has been profound and wide reaching.
 That's because containerization promises to change the way that IT operations are carried out just as radically as virtualization technology did a few years previously.

 Although container technology itself dates back more than a decade, Docker made containerization easy to implement for the first time.
 It also arrived on the IT scene at just the right time: when many organizations were looking for a technology to help them make the transition from on-premise computing in their data centers to a hybrid computing approach that made use of their data centers as well as leveraging the power of public clouds.
+For guidance on choosing cloud platforms for your business, read the comprehensive guide to cloud computing.

 What are Containers?